 RG: That was Dan Boguslaw and Bob Kutner, and that’s our show.

 Deconstructed is a production of First Look Media and The Intercept.
-Our producer is Laura Flynn is our supervising producer.
+Our supervising producer is Laura Flynn.
 The show was mixed by William Stanton.
 Our theme music was composed by Bart Warshaw.
 Roger Hodge is The Intercept’s editor in chief.

 And I’m Ryan Grim, D.C. bureau chief of The Intercept.
 If you’d like to support our work, go to theintercept.com/give — your donation, no matter what the amount, makes a real difference.